Jim Langton: Early success

 Langton made his senior debut during Kilkenny's unsuccessful 1938 campaign.

 In 1939 Kilkenny reclaimed the provincial title.
 A 2–12 to 4–3 victory gave Langton his first Leinster medal.
 The subsequent All-Ireland final pitted Kilkenny against Cork.
-In one of the most iconic championship deciders of all-time, played on the day that World War II broke out, the climax of the game was played in a ferocious thunder storm.
+In one of the most iconic championship deciders of all-time, played on the day that World War II broke out, the climax of the game was played in a ferocious thunderstorm.
 While a draw looked likely as the hour drew to a close, Paddy Phelan sent a seventy-yard free in towards the Cork goalmouth.
 The sliotar was gobbled up by the defence and cleared, but only as far as Jimmy Kelly who sent it straight over the bar for a one-point lead.
 Immediately after the puck-out the referee blew the whistle and Kilkenny were victorious on a score line of 2–7 to 3–3.
 The win gave Langton an All-Ireland medal in the senior grade.

-In spite of being in only his third year of senior hurling, Langton was appointed captain of the Kilkenny team in 1940.
+Despite being in only his third year of senior hurling, Langton was appointed captain of the Kilkenny team in 1940.
 He secured a second successive Leinster medal that year, as Kilkenny retained their provincial crown following a 3–6 to 2–5 defeat of Dublin.
 The subsequent All-Ireland decider on 1 September 1940 brought Kilkenny and Limerick together for the last great game between the two outstanding teams of the decade.
 Early in the second-half Kilkenny took a four-point lead, however, once Mick Mackey was deployed at midfield he proceeded to dominate the game.
 Limerick hung on to win the game on a score line of 3–7 to 1–7.